rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1a-jenkins.md

     EOF
     ```

-2. Then we need to introduce SonarQube credentials to `Jenkinsfile` - these are already being sychronized to the cluster from Git, we just have to tell our pipeline to use them.
+2. Then we need to introduce SonarQube credentials to `Jenkinsfile` - these are already being synchronized to the cluster from Git, we just have to tell our pipeline to use them.
 Add the followings to the list of other `CREDS` in the `environment {}` block in the `Jenkinsfile`.

     ```groovy
             SONARQUBE_CREDS = credentials("${OPENSHIFT_BUILD_NAMESPACE}-sonarqube-auth")